brianyiktaktsui/Skymap/README.md

 **If you intend to run the examples, please first download the data from here:**
 * https://www.synapse.org/skymap (take < 3 minutes to set up the account).

-Feel free to contact me at: btsui@eng.ucsd.edu

-# More examples on using simple code to analyze big data
+# Examples: simple code to analyze big data

 ## High resolution mouse developmental hierachy map